elbb/elbb-dev-environment/README.md

 ## Local (Conan) Artifactory Community Edition for C/C++

 If you want to use or deploy your own conan packages in your concourse pipeline you need a reachable "Artifactory Community Edition for C/C++".
 This Toolset contains a preprovisioned one with default credentials.
 Don't use it for production purposes!
-You can start the local "Artifactory Community Edition for C/C++" from the root directory via
+You can start the local "Artifactory Community Edition for C/C++" via
 ```sh
 ./dobi.sh artifactory-cpp-ce-start
 ```